ReDoIngMods/sm.regui/README.md

 <h3 align="center">Notes about this library:</h3>

 > [!IMPORTANT]
-> This GUI library uses a GUI exploit that allows modders to create MyGui Layout Files!
+> This GUI library uses a JSON exploit that allows modders to create MyGui Layout Files!
 As a result, the library may break in future game updates.

 > [!CAUTION]
 > **Consider optimization if you're using `sm.regui` for animations, etc.**
 >
-> The GUI exploit being used may result in bloated files that **cannot be deleted without user assistance**.
+> The GUI exploit being used will result in bloated files that **cannot be deleted without user assistance**.
 >
 > For example, Anything related for positioning and resizing (as a animation) should be done with controllers to reduce bloat.